Directors of Colour

 Specifically, we would like to see broadcasters monitor and publish diversity data on senior production roles, particularly directors.

 This transparency within individual roles will make broadcasters accountable to their equality, diversity and inclusion actions and commissioning goals and identify areas of concern that can be positively addressed.
 It will also prevent the lack of diversity among directors being lost or hidden in overall monitoring statistics.

 2. Require Ofcom to set targets for TV crews to reflect our population profile

-We call for Ofcom to set broadcasters targets to use production crews whose gender, ethnic and disability makeup mirrors that of the UK population, both in front of and behind the camera, by 2020.
+We call for Ofcom to set broadcasters targets to use production crews whose gender, ethnic and disability makeup mirrors that of the UK population, both in front of and behind the camera.

 Broadcasters should be required to show evidence of initiatives undertaken year on year to improve diversity and inclusion among directors as well as presenting statistical results.

 3. Recruit TV crews from a wider pool of talent using fairer practices and ensure employers have unconscious bias training

 We call on broadcasters to take practical measures to improve the diversity of their programme makers, in particular directors, and to build the following provisions into their commissioning contracts: